 What is Wave Energy?

-The energy in ocean waves mainly comes in an irregular, oscillating form at all times of the day and night.
+The energy in ocean waves mainly comes in an irregular form at all times of the day and night.
 Solar energy causes winds to blow over vast ocean areas which, in turn, causes waves to form, gather and travel huge distances to the shoreline of continents.
-The wave height, period and direction are primarily dependent on the wind properties (speed, direction and duration) and also the geometry of the sea (fetch-length and depth).
+The wave height, period and direction are primarily dependent on the wind properties (speed, direction and duration) and also the area of the sea (fetch-length and depth).
 There is surprisingly little loss of energy in deep water ocean waves, so as they travel to distant shores they continue to ‘collect’ more and more wind energy.
-However, as waves approach relatively shallow water, their energy is greatly dissipated due to ground effects and this causes the dynamic, chaotic and highly variable environment we know as wave-breaking close to shore.
+However, as waves approach shallower water, their energy is greatly dissipated due to ground effects and this causes the dynamic, chaotic and highly variable environment we know as wave-breaking close to shore.
 The machines used to exploit energy in this shallow or deep water are known as wave energy converters (WECs).
+The Seapower Platform operates in the deep water, and on the surface where the energy is highest.

 “In order for an oscillating system to be a good wave absorber it must also be a good wave generator” (Falnes, 1978).
 An offshore SeaPower Platform, deployed in relatively deep water (>50m) is one such device.